 7. Cover health care costs efficiently

-Both Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) could allow you to sock away pretax contributions for qualified medical expenses that your insurance doesn’t cover.
+Both health savings accounts (HSAs) and flexible spending accounts (FSAs) could allow you to sock away pretax contributions for qualified medical expenses that your insurance doesn’t cover.

 One important benefit of HSAs is that you don't have to spend all of the money in your account each year.
-Though some employers allow you to roll over as much as $500 in FSA funds from year to year, generally, the funds you contribute to an FSA must be spent during the same calendar year.
+Though some employers allow you to roll over as much as $500 in FSA funds from year to year, generally, the funds you contribute to an FSA must be spent during the same plan year.

 Be sure to check your employer's rules for FSA accounts.
 If you have a balance, now may be a good time to estimate and plan your health care spending for the remainder of this year.
-In addition, see if the account balance can be used to reimburse you for qualified medical costs you paid out-of-pocket earlier in the year.
-6
+In addition, see if the account balance can be used to reimburse you for qualified medical costs you paid out-of-pocket earlier in the year.6

-8. Donate to your favorite charity
+8. Give to your favorite charity—or your

 Charitable gifts such as cash or appreciated stock are still tax-deductible if you itemize, but not if you take the standard deduction.
 If you give regularly to charities, consider putting several years’ worth of gifts into a donor-advised fund (DAF) for a single year—that step may make it worth your while to itemize, Navani suggests.
 “Then, you can spread out the giving from the DAF over the next several years, based on your charitable intent.”

-Another change: Taxpayers who itemize can now deduct charitable contributions of as much as 60% of their adjusted gross income, up from 50%.
+Another change: Taxpayers who itemize can now deduct cash charitable contributions of as much as 60% of their adjusted gross income, up from 50%.
 That could work to the benefit of, say, a retired person with significant assets and modest living expenses.